-So what can a middle-aged, over-tight-trouser-wearing, self proclaimed “grumpy old man” teach us about marketing?
+So what can a middle-aged, over-tight-trouser-wearing, prone-to-put-his-foot-in-it “grumpy old man” teach us about marketing?

 Well, the truth is that Clarkson is something of a phenomenon.
 His fans essentially hang on his every word and he’s certainly the most influential motoring journalist in the UK, if not globally.

 Yet at the same time, he inspires equally strong passions in his detractors.
-His views on the environmental movement, Barack Obama, and the residents of Norfolk have (perhaps deliberately) inflamed opinions and triggered numerous “we hate Clarkson” campaigns.
+His views on the environmental movement, Barack Obama, and the residents of Mexico, Argentina and Norfolk have (perhaps deliberately) inflamed opinions and triggered numerous “we hate Clarkson” campaigns.

 And it’s that polarisation we can learn from.

 Clarkson’s fans will “buy” whatever he has to offer.
 And he doesn’t much care what his detractors think or do.